CSP02/Toggler/README.md

 toggler.toggleSlide('testElement2', 'vertical', 60);//toggles the slide vertical i.e from bottom to top or top to bottom
 ```

-**Note: To avoid problems use `left:30px` or `top:30px` instead of `margin-left:30px` or `margin-top:30px` because the code calculats the offset values.**
+**Note: To avoid problems use `left: 30px` or `top: 30px` instead of `margin-left: 30px` or `margin-top: 30px` because the code calculats the offset values.**

 # Planned improvements

 - Upgrade Toggler so users can use class names too for toggling.
 - Improve toggleSlide() for vertical toggles.
-- Improve togglePrperty() cause only changing when it is clicked second time at the beginning.
+- Improve toggleProperty() cause only changing when it is clicked second time at the beginning.

 **Note: You can request some features by opening a PR or issuing a feature request through issue.**